Fairness Without Harm: An Influence-Guided Active Sampling Approach: Preliminaries

+Following the general active learning setting \citep{anahideh2022fair}, we would acquire new examples from a large \textit{unlabeled dataset} $U:=\{x'_n\}_{n=1}^{|U|}$ within a limited labeling budget $B (\ll |U|)$ \citep{liu2021influence, wang2022boosting, hammoudeh2022training}.
+Denote the solicited example by \underline{$z'_n:=(x'_n, y'_n)$}, where $y'_n$ is the ground-truth label.
+Note that the protected sensitive attributes from datasets $P$ and $U$ remain undisclosed during sampling and training.
+In this paper, we aim to incrementally update a model that was initially trained on $P$ using standard ERM, by incorporating newly solicited data $z_n'$, such that the model can improve fairness without worsening model accuracy.
+Thus, the core challenge is efficiently determining new examples that induce a significantly better Pareto frontier.
+In the proceeding section \ref{sec:method}, we shall delve into how to acquire new data from unlabeled set.

+\paragraph{Fairness definition} Note that this work focuses solely on active sampling to build a fairer dataset, which is then used to train the model through standard ERM with Cross-Entropy (CE) loss.
+Without relying on additional assumptions about the model or training/testing dataset, an intuitive and natural approach is to analyze the expected risk.
+Therefore, we introduce the concept of \textit{risk disparity} as an intermediate-term for theoretical analysis of fairness.

-Definition \ref{def:fairness} highlighted in \citep{hashimoto2018fairness, zafar2019fairness} naturally quantifies the discrepancy in a trained model's performance between a specific group set $Q_k$ and the entire test set $Q$.
+\begin{definition} [Risk disparity \citep{hashimoto2018fairness, zafar2019fairness, agarwal2019fair}] Define $Q_k$ as the sub-distribution of $Q$ corresponding to group $k$.
+Given the optimized model parameters $\mathbf{w}^{P}$ trained on set $P$, risk disparity is defined as: $\mathcal{R}_{\mathcal{Q}_k}(\mathbf{w}^{P})- \mathcal{R}_{\mathcal{Q}}(\mathbf{w}^P)$, where $ \mathcal{R}_{\mathcal{Q}}(\mathbf{w}) := \mathbb{E}_{z\sim \mathcal{Q}} [\ell(\mathbf{w}, z)]$ denotes expected risk induced on target distribution $\mathcal{Q}$. \end{definition} Definition \ref{def:fairness} naturally quantifies the discrepancy in a trained model's performance between a specific group set $Q_k$ and the entire test set $Q$.
 That is, a model can be deemed fair if it exhibits consistent performance for a group set $Q_k$ as compared to the test dataset $Q$.
-Even though there may be a general incompatibility between risk disparity and popular group fairness metrics like Demographic Parity (DP) and Equalized Odds (EOd), under the criteria of this definition, these metrics could be encouraged \citep{shui2022learning, hashimoto2018fairness}.
-For example, in this context, demography parity can be defined as $\sum_{k,k'}|\mathcal{R}_{\mathcal{Q}_k}(\mathbf{w}^{P})- \mathcal{R}_{\mathcal{Q}_k'}(\mathbf{w}^P)|$, measuring the summation of group disparities.
+In settings such as face or speech recognition, this fairness definition implies the necessity for all demographic groups to receive the same quality service \citep{buolamwini2018gender}.
+For completeness, we also include two well-known definitions of fairness: